 Lubeck has a long history dating back to the 12th century as the ‘Queen City’ of the Hanseatic League, and was part of Denmark for a very short time.
 It was the first western town along the Baltic Sea Coast, and served as the main trading location of Northern Europe.
 Today Lubeck is still used as a seaport, and not far from Hamburg, which is another seaport town in Germany.

 In 1987, the historic city of Lubeck was designated as a UNESCO World Heritage Site.
 With the criterion, “As outstanding examples of types of buildings, the most authentic areas of the Hanseatic City of Lübeck exemplify the power and the historic role of the Hanseatic League.”- UNESCO website

-The café is located on the second floor of the store and that is where I had lunch of tomato cream soup, a marzipan cappuccino and a slice of their sumptuous marzipan torte.
-Everything was truly delectable and I still think of that marzipan drink and cake slice to this day!
+The café is located on the second floor of the store, and that is where I had lunch of tomato cream soup, a marzipan cappuccino, and a slice of their scrumptious marzipan torte.
+Everything was truly delectable, and I still think of that marzipan drink and cake slice to this day!